edgeandnode/amp/README.md

 An experiment in ETL architecture for data services in The Graph.
 'Project Nozzle' is a codename.

+### Python Quickstart

+To quickly dive into the power of Nozzle with Python, best is to run the [`getting-started.ipynb](python/examples/getting-started.ipynb).
+Follow the instructions in thy [Python README](python/README.md).

 ## Components
 See [config.md](config.md) for how to configure both the dump tool and the server.